zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 This concludes our derivation of a microfacet specular BSDF.

-### Appendix A: Derivation of the Refracted View Vector
+### Appendix A: Derivation of Refracted View Vector

 Eqn.
 15a can be derived as follows.
 Let us define two unit vectors